jspenger/ID2203-VT24-Course-Project-CRDTs/README.md

   - A statement of contributions: who has done what.
 - [ ] Your solution is documented.
 - [ ] Your solution is appropriately tested.
+  - You have tested its correctness.
 - [ ] Your solution has an appropriate performance evaluation.
+  - Your evaluation compares it against other non-CRDT based alternatives.
+- [ ] You have put in an appropriate amount of effort.

 Mandatory administrative tasks:
 - [ ] You have registered your project.